Syria polio outbreak "may threaten Europe", experts warn

 Polio, caused by a virus transmitted via contaminated food or water, was confirmed among young children in northeast Syria last month - its first appearance there in 14 years.

-The World Health Organisation (WHO) said the virus probably spread from Pakistan - one of three countries where polio is still endemic - and warned that Syria's outbreak posed a threat to millions of children across the Middle East
+The World Health Organization (WHO) said the virus probably spread from Pakistan - one of three countries where polio is still endemic - and warned that Syria's outbreak posed a threat to millions of children across the Middle East.

 The disease invades the nervous system and can cause irreversible paralysis within hours - and the WHO's repeated warning is that as long as any single child remains infected with polio, children everywhere are at risk.